-Board Committee Committee Members Status

-Audit Committee Rick Vernon Independent

-Colin Sutherland Independent

-Rosa Maria Grace Rojas Espinoza Independent

-Compensation, Corporate Marc Pais Non-Independent

-Governance and Rick Vernon Independent

-Nominating Committee Conor Dooley Non-Independent]
+Board Committee Committee Members Status Audit Committee Mike Pilmer (Chair) Rick Vernon Katherine Arnold Independent Independent Independent Compensation, Corporate Governance and Nominating Committee Rick Vernon (Chair) Mike Pilmer Rosa Maria Rojas Independent Independent Independent

-The Company intends to nominate a fourth independent director for election to the board of directors at its next annual shareholder meeting for 2023.
-If elected by shareholders, following this meeting the Company expects its board of directors to be comprised of a majority independent directors, and intends that each of the committees of the board will be reconstituted so as to be comprised entirely of independent directors, in accordance with corporate governance best practices.
+The board of directors of the Company is comprised of a majority independent directors, and each of the committees of the board is comprised entirely of independent directors, in accordance with corporate governance best practices.
+On June 30, 2023, the board appointed Mr. Rick Vernon as independent lead director of the Company.

+11.1.
 Security Holdings

-As of the date of this AIF, the directors and executive officers of Arizona Metals named above as a group exercised control or direction or beneficially owned, directly or indirectly, 8,610,597 Common Shares, equivalent to approximately 7.42% of the issued and outstanding Common Shares.
+As of the date of this AIF, the directors and executive officers of Arizona Metals named above as a group exercised control or direction or beneficially owned, directly or indirectly, 9,648,097 Common Shares, equivalent to approximately 8.05% of the issued and outstanding Common Shares.

+11.2.
 Cease Trade Orders, Bankruptcies, Penalties or Sanctions